Coffee bean: Volatile compounds

-Volatile compounds of green coffee beans include short-chain fatty acids, aldehydes, and nitrogen-containing aromatic molecules, such as derivatives of pyrazines (green-herbeaceous-earthy odor).
+Volatile compounds of green coffee beans include short-chain fatty acids, aldehydes, and nitrogen-containing aromatic molecules, such as derivatives of pyrazines (green-herbaceous-earthy odor).
 Briefly, such volatile compounds are responsible for the less pleasing odor and taste of green coffee versus roasted coffee.
 Commercial success was realized by Starbucks in creating Green Bean Refreshers using a process that primarily isolates the caffeine from the green beans but does not actually use steeped liquid from the beans.
 Many consumers experiment with creating green bean "extract" by steeping green coffee beans in hot water.
 Often, the recommended times of steeping (20 minutes to 1 hour) extract too much caffeine to provide a pleasant taste.
 A steeping time of 12 minutes or under provides a more palatable liquid that can be used as a base for a drink containing more of the nutrients and less caffeine that using just isolated caffeine extract.
 The alkaline stock base that results can be paired with acidic or fruity extracts, with or without sweetener, to mask the vegetable-like taste of the extract.